HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 Setting `cspFrameAncestorsEnabled` to true adds `content-security-policy: frame-ancestor 'self'` headers to the responses, enabling you to frame DX and other add-on applications.

-There is also an option to specify allowed URLs that can frame your application by using the `cspFrameAncestorAllowedSourceURLs` property.
-This is a useful as a way to mitigate Clickjacking attacks.
+There is also an option to specify allowed URLs that can frame your application using the `cspFrameAncestorAllowedSourceURLs` property.
+Using this property is a way to mitigate clickjacking attacks.
 For more information, see: [Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html).

 You can define a list of allowed URLs for a specific application using the following syntax in your `custom-values.yaml`.
 This example uses `contentComposer`, but the same applies for other applications: